Model M keyboard: Design

 The variant most commonly referred to as "Model M" is Part No. 1391401, on which many other variants were based.
 This model, known as the Enhanced Keyboard, included IBM's patented buckling spring design and swappable keycaps.

-The Model M's design has been widely praised as durable and reliable, and has remained basically the same since the 1980s, while virtually all other computing hardware, from PCs to monitors to mice, has changed dramatically.
-The M's design, including its heavy steel backplate and strong plastic frame, has allowed many early Model M Keyboards to still be functional with no modification nearly four decades later.
+The Model M's design has been widely described as reliable, and the design has not changed significantly over time.
+Thanks to the M's design, including its heavy steel backplate and strong plastic frame, many early Model M Keyboards are still functional four decades past release.

-The Model M's buckling spring key design gives it a unique feel and sound.
-Unlike more common dome switch designs, buckling springs give users a notable tactile and auditory feedback.
+The Model M's buckling spring key design specification gives it a unique feel and sound.
+Unlike more common and lower-end rubber dome designs, buckling springs give users a notable tactile and auditory feedback.
 Because of its more defined touch, some users report they can type faster and more accurately on the Model M than on other keyboards.
-Additionally, many model M enthusiasts believe that tactile-feedback keyboards like the model M reduce stress on the hands, preventing or even reversing Repetitive Strain Injury.
-The key presses require strong pressure and a pronounced sound, meant to help typists previously trained on typewriters who had become accustomed to that level of feedback.
+Additionally, many model M enthusiasts believe that tactile-feedback keyboards like the Model M reduce stress on the hands, preventing or even reversing repetitive strain injury.
+Significant pressure is required to press the keys, and a pronounced sound results to help typists previously trained on typewriters who had become accustomed to that level of feedback.
 This resulted in the Model M sometimes being referred to as the "clicky keyboard."

-Unlike competitors such as Cherry and Alps-style keyswitches, buckling-spring keyswitches do not have a plunger part with sliding surfaces that can be fouled by contaminants.
-This makes Model Ms much more resistant to dirt, dust, and grit, and is a significant factor in their long service lifetimes and appeal in challenging industrial environments.

 Until the late fourth-generation variants, most Model Ms were manufactured with a 1.25" slotted, circular speaker grille in their bottom surfaces.
 Relatively few contain an actual speaker, however, which was useful only for sounding beep codes on older terminal systems.
 The most common P/Ns with speakers are 1394540 and 51G872, made for RS/6000 UNIX workstations.

 Model Ms have been manufactured to quite a number of different interface and connector standards, some of which (such as the 5-pin DIN used on 5250 terminals) are poorly documented and have had to be reverse-engineered by enthusiasts.
 Early variants shipped with the PC XT and AT used connectors specific to those systems.
 After the introduction of the PS/2 most shipped with a connector for a PS/2 port; these included the 1391401.
 Unicomp introduced support for USB.

-Older model Ms used a detachable cable with an SDL connector on the keyboard, later Lexmark and Unicomp variants used a fixed cable, and one very recent variant from Unicomp has a detachable cable with an uncommon locking variant of the USB Type A jack on the keyboard.
+Older model Ms used a detachable cable utilizing SDL.
+Later Lexmark and Unicomp variants used a fixed cable.